-Question Average n 2 Meeting structure.
+Question Average Score n 2 Meeting structure.
 4.27 52 3 Satisfaction with meeting location.
 4.73 52 4 Would you want to return to the same location every third year?
 3.92 48 5 Satisfaction with the venue and the arrangements.
 4.59 51 6 Would you return to same venue every third year?
 3.85 48 7 Satisfaction with the interpretation (translation) services provided.
 4.74 47 8 Satisfaction with the facilitator job (Master of Ceremonies).
 4.86 50 9 Agenda structure.
 4.39 49 10 The agenda provided enough room for networking and exchange of ideas.
 4.29 51 11 The Knowledge Topic sessions and presentations were relevant to my work.
 4.38 48 12 The commodity-specific industry meetings on Tuesday afternoon were useful and provided an opportunity to discuss issues among members.
 4.33 30 13 The government meetings by country on Tuesday were useful and provided an opportunity to discuss issues raised during the Annual Meeting.
-4.31 36 14 44 15 The Symposium topic - "Evaluation of next steps for an exotic pest once its presence has been confirmed in a NAPPO member country" is important to me and my work.
+4.31 36 14 The government-industry meetings on Tuesday were very useful and provided an opportunity to have an open discussion on issues of concern and to brainstorm ideas.
+4.32 44 15 The Symposium topic - "Evaluation of next steps for an exotic pest once its presence has been confirmed in a NAPPO member country" is important to me and my work.
 4.53 44 16 The symposium presentations were easy to follow and comprehend.
 4.36 44 17 The symposium topic gave me new and useful information.
 4.05 44